WizeEveryWhere/OpenWize/docs/contributing/documentation_guide.rst

    * @par MAJ.MIN.REV : DATE [AUTHOR]
    * Describe the revisions changes

-Where, "MAJ.MIN.REV" is respectively major, nimor and revision version number.
+Where, "MAJ.MIN.REV" is respectively major, minor and revision version number.
 This must be followed by the date and author.
-Then on next line, describe the revision changes.
+Then on the next line, describe the revision changes.

 Functions
 ---------

-All function must begin with its documentation block :
+All functions must begin with its documentation block :

 .. code-block::